 Screen Alarm Description HDSL4 Alarms at the H4TU-C and H4TU-R LOSW-LP1 or LOSW-LP2 Loss of Sync Word-HDSL4 Loop 1 or Loop 2 has lost synchronization.
 MAL-LP1 or MAL-LP2 Margin-The margin on HDSL4 Loop 1 or Loop 2 has dropped below the minimum threshold value set for the system.
 LA-LP1 or LA-LP2 Loop Attenuation-The attenuation on HDSL4 Loop 1 or Loop 2 has exceeded the maximum value set for the HDSL4 loop attenuation threshold.
-HBER-LP1 or HBER-LP2 Block Error Rate-The HDSL4 BER on Loop 1 or Loop 2 has exceeded the set threshold limits of 10^{-6} or 10^{-7} .
-HDSL4 Alarms at t he H4TU-C only SHORT A short between the Tip and Ring of HDSL4 Loop 1 or Loop 2 is present.
+HBER-LP1 or HBER-LP2 Block Error Rate-The HDSL4 BER on Loop 1 or Loop 2 has exceeded the set threshold limits of 10 -6 or 10 -7 .
+HDSL4 Alarms at the H HDSL4 Alarms at the H4TU-C only SHORT A short between the Tip and Ring of HDSL4 Loop 1 or Loop 2 is present.
 GND The HDSL4 Loop 1 or Loop 2 is grounded.
 OPEN A line power open condition is present.